- System Requirements

 The Accessible Event host is a small piece of software which makes it possible for the presenter to share information with event attendees.
 Before the event can begin, the Accessible Event host must be run.
 On the Mac platform, this consists of simply launching the "Accessible Event Host" app.
 On the Windows platform, this small program does not require installation, but rather can be run in the background and closed when no longer needed.

 The event host is required for all presenters in a given event, regardless of their assigned event roles.
 The steps required for accessing the event host will change slightly based on your assigned event role.
 If you are an event manager, you’ll begin the event by choosing the “prepare session” button on your event’s main page.
-Note that if there is more than one event manager, the "prepare session" button will only show once.
-As soon as an event manager has prepared a session, the button will not appear for other event managers.
 If you are not an event manager, simply visit the main page for the event.
 If the event manager has already prepared the session, you’ll see an option for running the event host, which we’ll discuss in the next paragraph.
 If not, you’ll need to wait until the event manager prepares the session.
 Your page will automatically refresh when this happens in order to show you the option to run the program.

 On the page which displays when it’s time to run the event host, you’ll see a brief description of the host, along with a link labeled “run the program”.
 Choose this link, and your browser will prompt you to choose to either run or save the program.
 Choose the “run” option.
 Note that different browsers will have different methods of prompting you about running or saving the file.
 For example, Internet Explorer 8 will immediately pop up a dialogue box asking to run or save, whereas Internet Explorer 9 will prompt via the information bar.